NA-MIC/ProjectWeek/PW33_2020_GranCanaria/Projects/optimization/README.md

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

 1. Introduce a tool for analysis of signal distributions on a sphere to the diffusion MRI community.
-2. Provide tool for visualization of 3D point distributions.
+2. Provide a tool for visualization of 3D point distributions.

 ## Approach and Plan